 Cat dental treats are an easy option, but because of their size, most cats don't bother to chew them enough to get the full effect.
 Natural chews will provide a more robust chewing experience to help your cat improve her dental health.

 Cat Dental Care Options

 Dental health issues in cats have become more common than ever, and it's time we explore all the ways that you can care for your pet's teeth.
 From periodontal disease to tartar build-up, dental chews reduce plaque and tartar.
 The typical breath-freshening fixes that we use for our dogs are much more challenging to implement for our cats due to their small and unique jaw shape.

-A great, and often overlooked, a method to improve your cat's dental health is to feed natural dental chews.
+A great, and often overlooked method to improve your cat's dental health is to feed natural dental chews.
 Dental chews will help your cat remove bad-breath-causing bacteria as they chomp down on these delicious snacks, providing a health boost to their teeth and gums.
-With a variety of options including salmon flavors and chicken flavor, dental chews can taste great and prove effective.
+With a variety of options including salmon flavours and chicken flavour, dental chews can taste great and prove effective.

 Before getting into our recommendations for the best dental chews for cats, it's important to learn about the most effective and important dental care options for the health of your cat's teeth and gums, so you can decide which of these routines will work best for your cat.